BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 # Transit Oriented Communities

-The Transit Oriented Communities (TOC) policy aims to increase residential and commercial densities in eligible Transit-Rich Areas (TRAs), prioritizing affordable housing and commercial development in areas near regional transit hubs served by multiple transit providers.
-The primary goal of this project is identify areas where the TOC policy applies.
-The secondary goal is to assess the baseline zoning for residential and office/commercial within Priority Development Areas (PDAs) and Transit Rich Areas (TRAs) within 1/2 mile of existing or planned fixed-guideway transit facilities.
+The Transit-Oriented Communities (TOC) Policy (MTC Res.
+No. 4530) applies to locations within one half-mile of existing and planned stops and stations served by rail, light-rail, bus rapid transit, or ferries.
+The TOC Policy specifies requirements for 1) average minimum residential and commercial office densities for new development (applicable only to parcels that are NOT currently occupied by dwelling units); 2) affordable housing production, preservation and protection, and stabilizing businesses to prevent displacement; 3) parking management; and 4) transit station access.
+TOC Policy areas are categorized by the level of transit service, or Transit Service Tier.
+More information about the TOC Policy, including the full text of Res.
+No. 4530, can be found [here:](https://mtc.ca.gov/planning/land-use/transit-oriented-communities-toc-policy).

 ## Project Management